pengbo121/ScaleBox/README.md

 - **Simple-to-use evaluation for common code benchmarks**
   - Easy-to-use: One-click evaluation of multiple models and benchmarks by simply modifying configuration files
   - Highly Efficiency: Support for high-efficiency distributed inference and evaluation for both instruct and reasoning models

+### Special Judge Generation
+- **Lightweight pipeline for special judge generation**
+  - More precise reward assignment: Providing custom checker for problems with multiple valid solutions or floating-point tolerance, which stdout comparison may fail to evaluate correctly
+  - Automatic construction: One-click classification of problems requiring special judges and generation of corresponding judge programs

 ### Sandbox Usability
 - Parameter configuration